Overhear8805/Roadrunner/README.md

 It's my first game, programmed in Python using pygame.
 A simple side scrolling run'n'jump with a learning element to it.

+I released it as free and open source software hoping that someone one day will stumble over it when they need some sample code while learning.

 ![Roadrunner in action](http://i.imgur.com/wvq9Nuz.png)